KaiHotz/React-PhoneNr-Input/README.md

     <td>disabled</td>
     <td>boolean</td>
     <td>false</td>
-    <td>Disables the Phone Nr.
-Input Field</td>
+    <td>Disables the Phonenumber Input Field</td>
   </tr>
   <tr>
     <td>format</td>
     <td>NumberFormat</td>
     <td>'INTERNATIONAL'</td>
     <td>One of: 'INTERNATIONAL', 'NATIONAL'.
-Sets the format of the entered  phone number, in case of 'NATIONAL' the defaultCountry must be set</td>
+Sets the format of the entered  phonenumber, in case of 'NATIONAL' the defaultCountry must be set</td>
   </tr>
   <tr>
     <td>initialValue</td>
     <td>string</td>
     <td>undefined</td>
-    <td>Sets the initial Value of the Phone Number Input.
-This is usefull in case you need to set a phone number stored for example in a database</td>
+    <td>Sets the initial Value of the Phonenumber Input.
+This is usefull in case you need to set a phonenumber stored for example in a database</td>
   </tr>
   <tr>
     <td>placeholder</td>